MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreaminitassignmethods.md

 ### -param MethodsCount

-A zero based (1 TBD?) of count of the number of methods in the Methods array.
+The 1-based count of the number of methods in the Methods array.

 ## -returns